Stage II Moderate Conservation Alert

 Stage II Moderate Water Conservation Alert

 The City of Chino Hills' Water Conservation Ordinance is currently implemented at a Stage II Moderate Conservation Alert level.
-Although the State of California is officially out of drought conditions, Californians must continue to follow smart water practices to ensure long-term viability of the water supply.
+Californians must continue to follow smart water practices to ensure the long-term health of the water supply.

 Your Outdoor Watering Days & Times are Designated

 Residents and businesses are limited to three watering days per week and shall not exceed 15 minutes per watering-station, except for drip or micro-spray irrigation systems, which shall not exceed 30 minutes per station; and are prohibited from watering between the hours of 9 a.m. and 6 p.m.

 Your Outdoor Irrigation Watering Days are Assigned Based on Your Street Address